 Leslie Johnson was just recently elected to the nine-member Prince Georges County Council.

 The ten-page affidavit says the FBI began investigating Johnson in 2006 when it learned that certain real estate developers were paying Johnson for contracts.
 That led to a "a series of authorizations for the interception of wire communications."

 The frantic end began early Friday when Johnson allegedly received a $15,000 payoff, and the FBI suddenly barged into the room to demand an explanation.

 Johnson told them the cash was for a party marking the end of his tenure as county executive.
 He also claimed he had no dealings with the developer who was with him.

 The FBI says Johnson made a series of false statements.
-The agents let him go but then eavesdropped on a series of frantic phone calls between the couple as Jack Johnson and the FBI headed for the Johnsons' Mitchellville home.
+The agents let him go but then eavesdropped on a series of frantic phone calls between Jack and Leslie Johnson as Jack Johnson and the FBI headed for the Johnsons' Mitchellville, Maryland, home.

 "Two women (agents) are at the door," Leslie told her husband.

 "Don't answer it," Jack said.
 He told her to run upstairs to their bedroom and go to "my drawer."